Skip to Content

 The process of apostille or legalizing your Canadian criminal record check involves the following steps:

-Step 1: Documents preparation
+Step 1: Document preparation

 Step 2: Apostille your documents